paramjeetsingh007/Weather-webAPP/README.md

 - **Vite**: Build tool for fast and efficient development.
 - **Weather API**: API integration to provide up-to-date weather data.

-Usage
+#Usage
-Enter City Name: Type the name of the city into the input field.
+1.Enter City Name: Type the name of the city into the input field.

-Fetch Weather Data: Click the "Get Weather" button to retrieve weather information.
+2.Fetch Weather Data: Click the "Get Weather" button to retrieve weather information.

-View Results: See the current weather details including temperature, wind speed, humidity, and weather conditions.
+3.View Results: See the current weather details including temperature, wind speed, humidity, and weather conditions.

 Currently, two official plugins are available: